-Registration for this year's meeting was up over 3% from last year, at 4,446, reflecting good traffic and reports of many high-quality leads in the exhibition hall, said SPIE Exhibitions Manager Roberta Hart.
+Total registered attendance for this year's meeting was up over 3% from last year, at 4,537, reflecting good traffic and reports of many high-quality leads in the exhibition hall, said SPIE Exhibitions Manager Roberta Hart.
 Attendance was strong in the conference rooms as well for the event's more than 3,300 talks.

 SPIE Industry and Market Analyst Steve Anderson presented the latest updates in the ongoing photonics market analysis by the society, with results including growth in revenues, jobs, and companies in the world's core photonics industry.

 SPIE Optics + Photonics 2016 will run 28 August through 1 September in the San Diego Convention Center -- see you next year!

 Thursday sessions on photo-mechanics, light-triggered, and light-actuated materials in the conference on Light Manipulating Organic Materials and Devices covered a variety of materials and applications.